cloudquery/cloudquery/website/pages/docs/plugins/sources/aws/configuration.md

 - `member_role_name` (string) (**required**)

   Role name that CloudQuery should use to assume a role in the member account from the admin account.

-Note: This is not a full ARN, it is just the name
+  Note: This is not a full ARN, it is just the name.

 - `member_role_session_name` (string)

-  Override the default Session name.
+  Overrides the default session name.

 - `member_external_id` (string)

-  Specify an ExternalID for use in the trust policy
+  Specify an external ID for use in the trust policy

 - `member_regions` ([]string)

   Limit fetching resources within this specific account to only these regions.
   This will override any regions specified in the provider block.
-You can specify all regions by using the `*` character as the only argument in the array
+  You can specify all regions by using the `*` character as the only argument in the array.

 - `organization_units` ([]string)

   List of Organizational Units that CloudQuery should use to source accounts from.
-If you specify an OU, CloudQuery will not traverse nested OUs
+ If you specify an OU, CloudQuery will also traverse nested OUs.

 - `skip_organization_units` ([]string)

   List of Organizational Units to skip.
  This is useful in conjunction with `organization_units` if there are child OUs that should be ignored.

 - `skip_member_accounts` ([]string)

   List of OU member accounts to skip.
-This is useful in conjunction with `organization_units` if there are accounts under the selected OUs that should be ignored.
+This is useful if there are accounts under the selected OUs that should be ignored.

 <!-- vale off -->